MichaelMMacLeod/formal-mergesort/README.md

 ### Performance Testing

+Warning: these results are based on "eyeball statistics" (i.e., bad statistics).
+I will try and do something more substantial in the future.

 #### Test Description

 All tests were performed on `Array Nat` values of size `10^6`, except for `List.mergeSort`, which was performed on `List Nat`.
 The time spent allocating the `Array` or `List` values is not included in the elapsed time.
 The time spent allocating the auxiliary `Array` value for `Array.mergeSort` in each test *is* included in the elapsed time (unless the compiler is doing some smart optimizations that I'm not aware of).